micro-ROS/micro-ROS.github.io/_docs/tutorials/basic/micro_ros_build/index.md

   1. Check out `micro-ros-setup` to a colcon workspace
   1. Build and source it
-  1. Run scripts to add Micro-ROS workspace
+  1. Run scripts to add micro-ROS workspace
   1. Configure Nuttx (we have example configurations)
   1. Build it
   1. Flash the firmware